echandler5956f/iqp-named-erratics/README.md

 - Glacial erratic data sourced from various geological databases, historical records, and publications.
 - Mapping libraries and components from Leaflet.js and React-Leaflet.
-- Project goals influenced by the analysis requirements in `SpatialAnalysisMetaPrompt.md`.